ayousef27/simon-game/README.md

 3- will make the game playable using the numbers on the keyboard.

 4- will create a hard mode for the game where the sequence will flash faster than normal.

+5- will add soundtrack and click audio to the game